jabrena/liverobots/README.md

 BumperCar is the classic example to understand the behaviour concept.
 LeJOS project has support for Subsumption Architecture.
+In the following examples, will see how to use LeJOS with Subsumption for NXT and EV3:

 EV3 Example: http://sourceforge.net/p/lejos/ev3/ci/master/tree/EV3BumperCar